forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## New Content and Updates

-24.9.: The plebiscites can be a chance when held & interpreted fairly and the results are handled in agreement with international law. // how they are carried out, specifically whether fair and free, is not judged here.
+24.9.: The plebiscites can be a chance when held & interpreted fairly and the results are handled in agreement with international law. // how they are carried out is not considered in detail.

 When the question is whether people want closer ties to Russia:
 * In territories occupied since February only a NO is meaningful: